 Proov is the first and only FDA cleared PdG test kit to confirm successful ovulation at home.

 When do I take a PdG test?

 Proov PdG tests are taken after ovulation during your luteal phase confirm successful ovulation.
-We recommend taking a baseline PdG test the day after your period ends, around cycle day 5, 6, 7 or 8.
+After your period ends, around cycle day 5, 6, 7 or 8 is when to take Proov test.
 This test will be negative but be sure to snap a picture as they’re helpful in determining if later tests are positive or negative, or if you’ve ovulated without a fully positive test.

 After taking a baseline, you’ll want to use your preferred method to track peak fertility.
 Once you observe peak fertility (for example, a positive LH test or fertile cervical mucus), you’ll want to count 7 days.
 You’ll test with Proov PdG tests on days 7, 8, 9, and 10 after peak fertility.

 While a single positive Proov test confirms that an egg was released, we like to see 3-4 positive Proov tests during this window to confirm that ovulation was successful and is not preventing you from conceiving.
 Anything less than that may be a sign of weak ovulation, which can make it harder to get pregnant.

 If you want to read and store your tests in a convenient place, you can use the clinically validated Proov app.
 A recent study showed the Proov app to be accurate at detecting changes in Proov PdG tests and confirming ovulation.

 How can I improve my PdG levels?